nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/REACT_FORMS.md

 1. Create forms for employees, owners, and locations.
 1. Update **`EmployeeManager`**, **`OwnerManager`**, and **`LocationManager`** with methods to POST new objects to the API.

+## Practice: Add Dropdowns for Owners and Locations
+Animals can be tied to a location and an owner.
+How could you create a dropdown to display and choose a location? an Owner?

+Remember, this would be a call to the outside world.
+Hint: `useEffect`.
+You will also need to store the data in state.